exercism/automated-tests/docs/interface.md

 - It may attached to all tests results, or just those that fail, which are currently the only ones we show to a user.
 - Only content outputted by a user manually should show - not automatic output by the test-runner.
 - You may either capture content that is output through normal means (e.g. `puts` in Ruby, `print` in Python or `WriteLine` in C#), or you may provide a method that the user may use (e.g. the Ruby Test Runner provides a user with a globally avaliable `debug` method that they can use, which has the same charateristics as the standard `puts` method).
+- The output **must** be limited to 500 chars.
+Either truncating with a message of "Output was truncated.
+Please limit to 500 chars" or returning an error in this situation are acceptible.

 **We will provide a Ruby script that converts JUnit to this JSON output, which you can add as a final step of your Docker images, if you prefer to use an existing format.**